-- For eligible homeowners and renters, DRAP funds may be used for temporary housing and rental expenses if the home is destroyed, uninhabitable, inaccessible, or unavailable due to a disaster. - DRAP grants may cover up to 60 days lodging at a licensed establishment, such as a hotel or motel, in the Commonwealth of Pennsylvania. - The maximum amount DRAP may award per room will not exceed 150% of the daily lodging rates established by the U.S. Department of General Services Administration for destinations in Pennsylvania.
-See Appendix A for a schedule of DRAP maximum daily lodging rates per room for various areas in Pennsylvania. - Meals, incidental costs, and other hotel services are not an eligible use of DRAP funds. - Rooms must be booked with at least two members of the household staying in each room, whenever possible.
+- For eligible homeowners and renters, DRAP funds may be used for temporary housing and rental expenses if the home is destroyed, uninhabitable, inaccessible, or unavailable due to a disaster. - DRAP grants may cover up to 60 days lodging at a licensed establishment, such as a hotel or motel, in the Commonwealth of Pennsylvania. - The maximum amount DRAP may award per room will not exceed 150% of the daily lodging rates established by the U.S. Department of General Services

+Administration for destinations in Pennsylvania.
+The most recent daily lodging rates for the U.S. Department of General Services Administration are available on the PEMA website: pa.gov/ready/drap.

-- DRAP funds may be used for fees charged by the licensed establishment to allow household pets during the stay.
+- Meals, incidental costs, and other hotel services are not an eligible use of DRAP funds. - Rooms must be booked with at least two members of the household staying in each room, whenever possible. - DRAP funds may be used for fees charged by the licensed establishment to allow household pets during the stay.
 DRAP funds may also be used to temporarily shelter household pets at a kennel for up to 60 days while the owner is required to stay in temporary housing because their home is uninhabitable. - DRAP funds may be used for expenses that are required by a landlord prior to or upon the execution of a residential lease agreement, including security deposits, application fees, first and last months' rent, and pet deposits.
-The security deposits and first and last months' rent payments are capped at the fair market rental rate for the type of unit and the location of the property, as set forth by the U.S. Department of Housing and Urban Development's Fair Market Rent Documentation System for the most recently published year.2 If an applicant enters a lease where the rent exceeds the fair market rental rate, DRAP funds can only be used to cover costs up to the fair market rental rate from non-DRAP funds.
+The security deposits and first and last months' rent payments are capped at the fair market rental rate for the type of unit and the location of the property, as set forth by the U.S. Department of Housing and Urban Development's Fair Market Rent Documentation System for the most recently published year.
+If an applicant enters a lease where the rent exceeds the fair market rental rate, DRAP funds can only be used to cover costs up to the fair market rental rate, and the applicant must pay the difference between the rent and the fair market rental rate from non-DRAP funds.
 The security deposit may not exceed the sum of two months' rent at the fair market rental rate.
-A copy of the residential lease application.
+A copy of the residential lease application documents and/or residential lease agreement must be submitted with the DRAP application.
 PEMA reserves the right to contact the landlord to verify the information on the application and/or the terms of the lease agreement.
-Monthly rental payments due after the start of the term of the lease are not eligible expenses. - Applicants may receive up to \$5,000 for temporary housing and rental expenses. - 3.
-Category 3 Essential Personal Property - For eligible homeowners and renters, DRAP funds may be used to cover the loss of essential personal property destroyed due to the disaster and not covered by insurance.
-Please see Appendix B for a list of personal property eligible under DRAP and the maximum amount that may be awarded for each item. - Essential personal property not covered by insurance is eligible under DRAP for reimbursement up to \$5,000.
+Monthly rental payments due after the start of the term of the lease are not eligible expenses. - Applicants may receive up to \$7,500 for temporary housing and rental expenses.

+3. Category 3 - Essential Personal Property

+• For eligible homeowners and renters, DRAP funds may be used to cover the loss of essential personal property destroyed due to the disaster and not covered by insurance.
+Please see Appendix A for a list of personal property eligible under DRAP and the maximum amount that may be awarded for each item.